Beretta Bobcat Review: A Palm Full of 22 Caliber Prevention

 As referenced, the Bobcat isn’t a general-purpose pistol.
 Where it excels is as a carry gun for instances where, or for individuals who cannot, call upon a larger carry piece.
 Likewise, while enjoyable to shoot, it is not really a plinker and has a handicap when firing at any range past 15 yards due to its limited sights and short barrel.

 Finally, it can be dangerous for some who aren’t careful about their gun safety (know the 3 basic rules) and forget to flip up the barrel to “clear the pipe,” so to speak, when unloading the pistol.
+However, loading a single round directly into the chamber after the magazine is loaded simplifies the readiness of the pistol for shooting.

 This is because, as it is a simple blowback action without an extractor built into the slide, those used to removing a magazine and racking a slide to clear a loaded chamber will be left with the surprise of a round still in the barrel (and the Bobcat will fire with or without the magazine inserted.).